Skip to content ↓

 Reading

 Reading records need to be in school every day.
-You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book) this allows the child a chance to discuss the book, author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills.
-Your child will receive a raffle ticket weekly if they have read three times a week, which is put into a draw and pulled out termly to win a book token worth £5.
-Any additional reading will be rewarded with a merit.
+You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book); this allows the child a chance to discuss the book, author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills.

-Miss Kilpatrick will have a tracker in class to monitor reading records coming and going throughout the year.
-Please note that if a reading record is lost, as the first one is given for free, there will be small charge to replace it.
+Please note that if a reading record is lost, as the first one is given for free, there will be a small charge to replace it.
 These details, if needed, can be found with Mrs Staveley.

 P.E

 Year 1 children will have two sessions of PE a week.
-This term PE will take place on a Wednesday and a Thursday with Coach Craig.
-We will be continuing to ask that your child comes ready for PE on their PE days.
-We request that the children wear a school PE kit with a logo or a plain white t-shirt with plain black shorts/bottoms for PE.
+This term, PE will take place on a Wednesday and a Thursday.
+We request that the children wear a school PE kit with a logo or a plain white t-shirt with basic black shorts/bottoms for PE.

 Seesaw

-As you all know, Seesaw is an interactive learning journal where your child will be able to share their work.
-It will be used in all subjects from problem-solving in Maths to Dance in PE.
+As you all know, Seesaw is an interactive learning journal where your child can share their work.
+It will be used in all subjects, from problem-solving in Maths to Dance in PE.
 Spelling lists will additionally be added to Seesaw every Tuesday.
-You will be able to like and comment on your child's work, which will add to the great sense of achievement that the children feel when using the app.
-If you have any questions about Seesaw and how it works please feel free to ask Miss Kilpatrick.
+You will be able to like and comment on your child's work, adding to the great sense of achievement that the children feel when using the app.
+If you have any questions about Seesaw and how it works, please ask Miss Brown.
 This is the best way to communicate with school staff.
 You can send a private message via the inbox.
-Staff will reply to these messages but be aware that they may not be seen during the school day whilst staff are teaching.
+Staff will reply to these messages, but be aware that they may not be seen during the school day while staff teach.
 Please ring the school if you have an urgent message.

 Birthdays and Treats

-We will ensure all children whose birthday it is being recognised and that their birthday is celebrated by the school however, we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit of time at the end of the day and can put some parents under pressure to provide this treat for everyone.
-We are also a 'Healthy School' and should not be actively promoting sugary treats on a regular basis.
-Thank you for your support with this.
+We will ensure all children whose birthday is being recognised and that the school celebrates their birthday; however, we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit of time at the end of the day and can put some parents under pressure to provide this treat for everyone.
+We are also a 'Healthy School' and should not be actively promoting sugary treats regularly.
+I appreciate your support for this.

 How to help your child